 If you consume ibuprofen, more than the level you were instructed it actually damages your stomach and intestine.
-A max of about 3200 mg/day (4 max doses) were advisable to consume in a day.
+Max of about 3200 mg/day (4 max doses) were advisable to consume in a day.

 It is advisable to contact your doctor when you stop intaking ibuprofen and start having the following symptoms like tiredness and nausea.
 It may lead to Liver Failure

-Usually a heavy dosage or a long term use of medicines such as aspirin, ibuprofen, naproxen can lead to a chronic interstitial nephritis- a chronic kidney disease.
+Usually, a heavy dosage or a long term use of medicines such as aspirin, ibuprofen, naproxen can lead to chronic interstitial nephritis- a chronic kidney disease.
 It is not recommended to consume painkillers such as NSAIDs and a higher dose of aspirin for those who have decreased kidney function.

 According to U.S studies, many adults who consume ibuprofen and other NSAID(Nonsteroidal anti-inflammatory) drugs too much, have an increased risk of internal bleeding and heart attacks.

-A telogen effluvium is when some stress causes hair roots to be pushed prematurely into the resting state.
-Telogen effluvium can be acute or chronic. … Most hair loss from medications is this type and causes include retinoids, beta-blockers, calcium channel blockers, antidepressants, and NSAIDS (including ibuprofen).
+Telogen effluvium is when some stress causes hair roots to be pushed prematurely into the resting state.
+Telogen effluvium can be acute or chronic. … Most hair loss from medications is this type and causes include retinoids, beta-blockers, calcium channel blockers, antidepressants, and NSAIDs (including ibuprofen).